 To complete the daily survey: Go to https://ccsu.medicatconnect.com and log in with your CCSU email user name and password.

 Answer two quick questions.
 If you answer yes to either:

 Students will be directed to contact the Student Wellness Center.

 Staff/faculty will be asked not to come to campus.
 The HR Contact Center will follow-up with them.

 Upon receiving a “symptom-free” notification, individuals are cleared to be on campus.

 Students who report symptoms for multiple days will have a follow-up appointment with University Health Services to determine if they should receive an in-person or telehealth visit and general guidance on continued monitoring.

 University Human Resources will follow up with employees who report symptoms and provide general guidance and continued monitoring.

 Vendors who have symptoms will not be allowed on campus.

-The Contact Center will manage three phone lines set up for COVID-19 reporting and resources for the campus community.
-One information line will help connect students with services on campus, and two contact-tracing phones lines — one for students and one for staff — will guide callers through contact tracing procedures.
-Contact tracers at CCSU will help to locate and notify identified contacts of the infected person; interview them to assess if they have symptoms; offer options for care; and provide assistance with on campus care if indicated, among other support services.
+The Contact Center manages three phone lines set up for COVID-19 reporting and resources for the campus community.
+One information line connects students with services on campus, and two contact-tracing phones lines — one for students and one for staff — guide callers through contact tracing procedures.
+Contact tracers at CCSU help to locate and notify identified contacts of the infected person; interview them to assess if they have symptoms; offer options for care; and provide assistance with on campus care if indicated, among other support services.